sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 > you might need to do from an HTTP and HTTPS standpoint
 >
 > In fact, it is not dificult to implement a full webserver using
 > just the 'http' module.
+However, the 'http' module is pretty
+> low level.
+>
+> You will likely to use different module to handle routing,
+> cookies

 - Processing URLs
   - Understanding URL Object